common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/bkh.md

 <!-- {{FUNDING_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- If you received any funding, you can include the acknowledgement here -->
+The organization of the data camp that led to the compilation of this dataset was made possible by a grant by the Mozilla Foundation under the Opem Multingual Speech Fund (OMSF)

 ## Licence